JLPT N3 Grammar かける/かけの/かけだ (Kakeru/Kakeno/Kakeda)

 Learn More JLPT Grammar with Coto Academy!

-Coto Academy has been teaching Japanese for over 25 years, with campuses in Shibuya, Yokohama, Iidabashi, Minato, and online.
+Coto Academy has been teaching Japanese for over 25 years, with campuses in Shibuya, Yokohama, Iidabashi, Minato, and Shinjuku.
 Our courses focus on practical Japanese, so the grammar you learn is designed for real-life use.

 We offer part-time, intensive, and fully online lessons to suit your schedule.
 Start learning Japanese effectively and confidently with Coto Academy today!